Nexgard Spectra (Afoxolaner/ Milbemycin)

 Also known as: Nexgard

-Dogs get Nexgard Spectra flea killer chews once a month, and you give it to them around the same day / time each month.
-Many owners set a reminder in their phones.
+Dogs get Nexgard Spectra flea killer chews once a month, and you give them to them around the same day/time each month.
+Many owners set a reminder on their phones.
 Follow this dosage schedule for Nexgard Spectra and order the correct product accordingly:

 Your pet can have one Nexgard Spectra with or without dog food, and breaking up flea and tick chews into smaller pieces is a good way for some dogs.

 The active ingredient in Nexgard Spectra for Dogs are Afoxolaner and Milbemycin Oxime.